 1. Found and unclaimed: this what this guide explains in detail

 2. Found and already claimed: in Maps, the “Claim this business” option does not appear.
-In case you need to Request Access to the Google My Business Listing – follow instructions from Google (watch video)
+In case you need to Request Access to the Google Business Profile – follow instructions from Google (watch video)

 3. Getting verified